jason-ng3/market-data-cli/README.md

   - `npm run cli -- -v CoinMarketCap -p <BTC/USD>`

 ## Design
+1. I wrote the CLI tool in TypeScript and used the commander npm package to create the CLI interface.
-1. I have an adapter module (`adapter.ts`), which acts as a flexible and unifed way to add new venues to the `gatherMarketData` function, each of which encapsulates the logic for fetching data from that particular API.
+2. I have an adapter module (`adapter.ts`), which acts as a flexible and unifed way to add new venues to the `gatherMarketData` function, each of which encapsulates the logic for fetching data from a given venue's API.